-We support 3 phase charging on both 400V TN net and 230V IT net (Norway).
-This setting must match the installations physical configuration.
-Because of this the setting is only available for users with the Service role.
+We support three-phase charging on both 400V TN and 230V IT (Norway) installations.
+This setting must match the installation’s physical configuration.
+Because of this, the setting is only available for users with Service permission.

-Note regarding 3 phase charging on IT net.
-Very few vehicles support this, the chargers are therefore set to default 1phase on 3 phase IT installations.
-The installation will balance on all three phases, even if the vehicles only receive 1 phase charging.
+Note regarding three-phase charging on IT installations: very few vehicles support this.
+The chargers are therefore set to default to single-phase on three-phase IT installations.
+The installation will balance on all three phases, even if the vehicles only receive single-phase charging.

-This setting determines when a vehicle should be switched from three phase to single phase charging.
-The default current is 15A, meaning that if the allocated three phase charge current drops below 15A, the charger will be assigned a single phase instead.
-For most installations this configuration will provide the best throughput of the whole installation.
-For installations that have a limited number of charging stations, or a low installation max current (<32A), it may be useful to set this current lower to allow some chargers 3 phase charging.
-If a TN 3 phase installation should only provide single phase charging, the setting can be set to 32A.
-The setting can be set by users with either Owner or Service roles.
+This setting determines when a vehicle should be switched from three-phase to single-phase charging.
+The default current is 15A, meaning that if the allocated three-phase charge current drops below 15A, the charger will be assigned to a single-phase instead.
+For most installations, this configuration will provide the best capability.
+For installations that have a limited number of charging stations, or a low maximum installation current (<32A), it may be useful to set this current lower to allow more chargers to operate on three phases.
+If a TN 3-phase installation should only offer single-phase charging, the setting can be set to 32A.
+The setting can be changed by users with Owner or Service permission.

-An installation consists of a charging system circuit breaker (configured through installation details) and one or more circuits.
-Circuits are configured through the installations circuit details in ZapCloud Portal.
-The circuits max current should usually match the physical circuit's circuit breaker, and will limit the current allocated to chargers in the circuit.
-Because this setting needs to match the physical constraints of the installation, it's only available for users with the Service role.
+An installation consists of a single charging system circuit breaker and one or more circuits.
+Circuits are configured via the ZapCloud Portal.
+This setting should usually match the physical circuit's circuit breaker, and will limit the current allocated to chargers in the circuit.
+Because this setting needs to match the physical constraints of the installation, it is only available for users with Service permission.

-The max current a charger can be allocated.
+The maximum current a charger can provide.
 Can be used together with charger max phases to limit how much power the charging station should provide.
-This setting is available to users with Owner or Service role for the charger.
+This setting is available to users with Owner or Service permission on the charger.

-The max number of phases a charger can be allocated (one or three).
-Can be used together with charger max current to limit how much power the charging station should provide.
-This setting is available to users with Owner or Service role for the charger.
+The maximum number of phases a charger can be allocated (one or three).
+Can be used together with charger maximum current to limit how much power the charging station should provide.
+This setting is available to users with Owner or Service permission on the charger.

 The lowest current the charger will accept.
-Balancer will not allocate current to the charger if it drops below this threshold.
-This setting is available to users with Owner or Service role for the charger.
+The balancing algorithm will not allocate current to the charger if it drops below this threshold.
+This setting is available to users with Owner or Service permission on the charger.

 Charger online status, offline current and phase